2026 Australian IT Journalism Awards

 Subject Matter: Judges will score the subject matter out of 10, based on originality, importance, general interest and usefulness.

-Insight: Judges will score the article for insight out of 10, based on accuracy, the value of the insights, and the quality and relevance of the sources/opinions.
+Impact: Judges will score the article for impact out of 10, based on accuracy, the value of the insights, and the quality and relevance of the sources/opinions.

-The Best Video Program award recognises the journalist or team who produce the best video content covering either business or consumer technology.
+The Best Audio Program award recognises the journalist or team who produces the best audio or podcast content covering either business or consumer technology.

-(For both Program awards, entrants may submit up to two items not exceeding one hour of total combined runtime, and content may also be edited into a highlights package)
+- Entrants may submit up to two items, with a combined runtime of no more than 1 hour, and the content may also be edited into a highlights package.

 Criteria: